albertoventurini/graph-book-reviews/doc/modelling-data-with-graphs.md

 }
 ```

-The two maps, `nodeIdToNode` and `nodeLabelToNode`, allow us retrieve nodes by their id and label, respectively.
+The two maps `nodeIdToNode` and `nodeLabelToNode` allow us retrieve nodes by their id and label, respectively.
 This will become especially useful when we start writing queries.

 We define a `BookReviewGraph` class as a subclass of `Graph`: